Worst pesticides used on food in NZ

 For the above fruit & vegetables the allowed residue level of Methyl Bromide is 50 mg/kg.

-Shockingly, nuts and spices are just drenched in Methyl Bromide with the following allowed residue levels:
+Nuts and spices can have the following allowed residue levels:

 Nuts 200 mg/kg